 If an employee is absent without pay for one-half (1/2) of the month, s/he will not earn vacation for that month;

-Upon retirement or termination of employment for any reason, an employee shall be paid for the accumulated vacation time.
+Upon retirement, or resignation, of employment, an employee shall be paid for the accumulated vacation time.

 Compensation for accrued vacation leave shall be made at time of retirement at a rate not to exceed the daily salary rate calculated from the employee’s last annual compensation.2

-In the event of retirement, resignation, or termination, vacation leave shall be prorated and accrue on a monthly basis at the rate of 1/10 of the eligible vacation leave per month, not to exceed total leave time available.

 Recognition of annual leave for TRS purposes shall be governed by applicable statutes and regulations.
 For an individual who became a member of TRS on or after July 1, 2008, payment for annual or compensatory leave shall not be included in determining the member’s last annual compensation.

 The following table shows the number of days earned annually: